 Writer

-Pamela Westoby, a very young 30, attended the University of Western Ontario and received her degree in history.
-A Toronto-based writer/photographer, her first book, Hoyden, was published in April 2002 by ECW Press.
-She is currently hashing out her second novel and is busy temping and freelancing.
+Pamela attended Western University and received her degree in history.
+A Toronto-based writer/photographer, her first book, Hoyden, was published by ECW Press.
+She's working on another novel while freelancing as a writer.

 Stephanie: What made you decide to become a writer?
 How did you become a writer?